ibest/Seed/README.txt

 Notes:
   Input data must be in two files.
 The metadata file should include sample information.
 The microbe data file should include the relative abundances of the microbes in each sample.
-  The files must be in CSV format with equal numbers of samples.
   Samples must be in rows, with the same order in both files.

-TODO:
-  Future updates should allow more flexibility for input data.
-  Does it make sense to scale any of the data before an analysis? i.e. PCA or clustering.
-Microbe data as relative abundance is already scaled.
+Both files should have same number of samples.